What is a COO?

 CEO vs COO

-- Strategic Leadership: The CEO sets the company's vision, mission, and long-term strategic goals.
-They are responsible for defining the overall direction and ensuring that the organization's activities align with its strategic objectives.
+- Strategic Leadership: The CEO sets the company’s vision, mission, and long-term goals.
+They decide the overall direction and make sure the company is moving toward its objectives.

-- Board Relations: The CEO works closely with the board of directors, providing updates, seeking guidance, and obtaining approvals for major decisions.
-They often serve as a liaison between the board and the rest of the organization.
+- Board Relations: The CEO works closely with the board of directors, sharing updates and getting approval for major decisions.

-- External Stakeholder Management: The CEO represents the company externally and engages with stakeholders such as investors, partners, government officials, and the media.
-They are responsible for building relationships, managing the company's reputation, and promoting its interests.
+- External Stakeholder Management: The CEO represents the company to investors, partners, government officials, and the media.
+They build relationships and manage the company’s reputation.

-- Setting Organizational Culture: The CEO plays a critical role in shaping and fostering the company's culture, values, and ethical standards.
-They establish a positive work environment and ensure that employees are aligned with the organization's mission and values.
+- Setting Organizational Culture: The CEO shapes the company’s culture and values, helping create a positive work environment and aligning employees with the company’s mission.

-- Operational Management: The COO focuses on the day-to-day operations of the organization.
-They translate the CEO's strategic vision into actionable plans and ensure their implementation across different departments and business units.
+- Operational Management: The COO runs the company’s daily operations.
+They turn the CEO’s vision into actionable plans and make sure departments follow them.

-- Cross-Functional Coordination: The COO works closely with various departments, such as operations, finance, HR, and IT, to ensure effective coordination and collaboration.
-They foster communication and alignment between different teams to achieve organizational goals.
+- Cross-Functional Coordination: The COO works with all departments, like operations, finance, HR, and IT, to make sure everyone is aligned and working together.

 COOs are also known as: